Jim Laurie has been a journalist and broadcaster for 45 years.

 Since January 2005, Laurie has headed his consulting and production company - FocusAsia Productions Ltd. As a consultant, he has advised on the launch of the Times Now news channel in Mumbai (2005) and conducted training sessions for the Aaj Tak Headlines Today channel in Delhi (2006-07) and China Central Television in Beijing (2007-09).

 In 2010, his consultancy with CCTV Beijing was extended to assist in the development of its English news channel and the opening in 2012 of a new broadcast center in Washington D.C.
+In 2017, China's international operations were rebranded CGTN and CGTN America: China Global Television Network.
+(Though not involved in the rebranding, Laurie's consultancy extended to developing new programming including a new TV documentary strand called "BIG STORY.")

 In 2008 and 2009, Laurie advised on the management of the Asia operations of the Al Jazeera English Channel and served as Acting Asia Bureau Chief in Kuala Lumpur.
 He has also provided on-air talent coaching services to CNBC, CNN, and Bloomberg TV.